Action1Corp/PSAction1/README.md

 ## Using this module

 The first order of operation is to set up authentication, if you do not supply these values beforehand, you will be prompted for them when needed.
+Authentication sessions have a timeout, but the module accounts for that.
+When PSAction1 stores the bearer token for you, it checks before use, and if necessary will renew it on demand.
+This does introduce a very small delay when this happens much like first use, but the impact is minimal and likely not even noticed if not explained.
+When debug is on, you will see this in process.
+So once authenticated, there is no furher authentication required for the duration of the session regardless of length.

 :stop_sign: **Important:**  _These are example values and DO NOT belong to a live instance, substitute the values with those obtained from the instructions above._